Studying for the NCIDQ Exam feels worlds away from the glamor of Hollywood.

-Good posture doesn’t only look refined, it’s good for you.
-A slouching spine will give you a pain in the neck and back and deter from concentrating on your exam.
-Sit as straight as possible with your feet on the floor and the core of your body centered in the chair.
+Good posture doesn’t only look refined; it’s good for you.
+For example, a slouching spine will give you pain in the neck and back and deter you from concentrating on your exam.
+Instead, sit as straight as possible with your feet on the floor and the core of your body centered in the chair.
 You’ll likely perform and feel better.

 Dress well, test well

 Okay, the oversized sunglasses, a strand of pearls, and a cocktail dress aren’t going to do anything positive for you on test day.
 But dressing nicely and still comfortably will!

 We’ve all heard about first impressions about what we wear influencing other people’s perceptions of us, but what about our perceptions of ourselves?
 Carly Heitlinger, author of the book Freshman 50, states, “Dressing well can instill self-confidence which is necessary for test-taking.”

 Audrey’s childhood dream was actually to be a ballerina.
 While a film career replaced that dream, she did incorporate one dance item into her daily wear – ballet flats.
 They’re very comfortable and look great with any outfit—Nix the gym shoe idea.
 You’ll feel like a ragamuffin.

 Audrey’s everyday wardrobe consistently included slim black pants, a crisp, freshly ironed white shirt, and a sweater.
 While the pants and shirt are up to you, take a sweater with you to the testing site.
 The site hosting my practicum exam was, from memory, a few degrees shy of freezing.